carmengg/eds220-oil-spills-sample-repo/README.md

 - Creating and customizing a choropleth map

 ## Data

+The data for this analysis is not housed in this repository.
+It was donwloaded and used locally from the New York State Department of Environmental Conservation.

+## References

 New York State Department of Environmental Conservation (2023), *Spill Incidents* [Data file] Available from: https://data.ny.gov/Energy-Environment/Spill-Incidents/u44d-k5fk.
 Access date: November 3, 2023.

 ## Repository organization